mighdoll/tys/README.md

 Tys can also compile and cache TypeScript configuration files for existing tools that use .js configuration files.

-See [gulptys] for an example. (gulp supports .ts config files on its own, but using gulptys to compile and cache is faster.)
+See [gulptys] for an example. (gulp supports .ts config files on its own, but the gulptys wrapper is faster.)

 See [config-file-ts](https://github.com/mighdoll/config-file-ts) to integrate TypeScript config files into tools you write.